 - Liaising with the consumer and/or the insurer on behalf of the business, to ensure minimization of risk or prejudice to the legal matter of the business, with a view to ensuring that the insurer continues to indemnify the business under the terms of its policy and does not seek to escape liability on any unfounded ground, so that any costs or risk in the matter is carried by the insurer, in accordance with their contractual obligations to the business.

-Before you consider liaising with either a consumer or an insurer in relation to a claim, you may wish to contact our office by telelphone on (02) 9233 4048 or email us at email@example.com and make a time to see a Solicitor in our Sydney CBD Head Office or at one of our branches.
-To view a complete list of our branch locations, please peruse our "Locations" tab.
+Before you consider liaising with either a consumer or an insurer in relation to a claim, you may wish to contact our office by telelphone on (02) 9233 4048 or email us at email@example.com and make a time to see a Solicitor in our Sydney CBD Head Office.
+To view a complete list of our office locations, please peruse our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.